mhewedy/cv/README.md

 2. Fill in the `.json` files in `src/contents` with your information.
 [Click here to find out how to fill those files.](#filling-your-information)

 3. Run `grunt build` and get your fresh CV in the HTML format from `dist/index.html`.

+4. Deploy by running `./build.sh` then cd "mhewedy.github.io" and commit and push to github

 If you want it in the PDF format, you can print the page as a PDF from your browser, just like I do all the time.